datalad-handbook/book/docs/basics/101-107-summary.rst

 * :command:`datalad status --annex` or :command:`datalad status --annex all` are helpful to determine total repository size and the amount of data that is present locally.

 * Remember: Super- and subdatasets have standalone histories.
-A superdataset only stores which version of the subdataset is currently used.
+A superdataset stores the currently used version of a contained subdataset through an identifier.

 Now what I can do with that?